JADE-V-V/JADE-RAW-RESULTS/README.md

 ### Exceptions
 #### Tiara-BS
 The .csv raw data structure in this benchmark is not compatible with JADE results.
+To correctly import them into this repository use this [import_tiara_bs.py](./utils/import_tiara_bs.py).

+#### Tiara-FC
-To correclty import them into this repository use this [script](./utils/import_tiara_bs.py).
+The .csv raw data structure in this benchmark is not compatible with JADE results.
+To correctly import them into this repository use this [import_tiara_fc.py](./utils/import_tiara_fc.py).